The Personal Development Curriculum

 Details about the curriculum structure:

-The curriculum gives equal weighting to the PSHE themes of Health and Wellbeing, Relationships and Sex Education (SRE), and Careers and Economic Wellbeing.
-RE is also a fundamental strand which is taught throughout these topics.
+The curriculum gives equal weighting to the PSHE themes of Health and Wellbeing, Economics, Relationships and Sex Education (SRE).
+Year 11 are also supported for a full-term receiving time to research Post 16 options, complete the application process and 1:1 support with our careers advisor and form tutors.
 It is vital students gain an understanding about each of these topic areas and as such the curriculum is spiralled to ensure that appropriate knowledge is acquired at the right developmental stages for each student at Temple Moor.
 This allows students to explore key concepts from past years and continually build on them, which is of increasing importance because of the dynamic and diverse Britain we live in today.

 What will students study?

-The Personal Development curriculum has six keys to success.
-These keys allow for an in-depth analysis into important aspects of young people’s lives, the world they live in today and as they eventually become adults.
-Whilst each key has a particular PSHE theme, there are numerous opportunities for inter-weaved learning across the entire statutory and non-statutory PSHE education framework and more.
+The Personal Development curriculum has 6 keys to success.
+These keys allow for an in-depth analysis into important aspects of young people’s lives, the world they live in today and as they become adults.
+Whilst each key has a particular PSHE theme, there are numerous opportunities for interweaved learning across the entire statutory and non-statutory PSHE education framework and more.
 The following concepts are explored in each Key for each year group:

-Diversity – focuses on students understanding the diverse and modern Britain that we live in today.
-Students will explore concepts around valuing differences, tackling prejudice and stigmas, understanding how people may identify and the changing adolescent body.
-This is covered during half term 5.
+Diversity – Focuses on students understanding of the diverse and modern Britain that we live in today.
+Students will explore concepts around valuing differences, religion, racism and understanding how people may identify.
+This is covered during half term 1.

 Enrichment and extra-curricular opportunities in the subject